mekane/rate-and-rank/README.md

 The following operations are supported:

-   * Add rows
+   * `addRow` add a new row, with optional values for columns
-   * Remove rows (one at a time, or spans)
+   * `removeRow` one at a time, or a span
-   * Moving rows (changing order)
+   * `moveRow` to another spot in the order
-   * Set a single column value on a single row
+   * `setField` of a single column on a single row
-   * Set multiple values on a single row
+   * `setField` on multiple columns on a single row
-   * Set a single column to the same value for all rows
+   * `setField` of a single column to the same value for all rows
-   * Apply a function to the value of a single column for each row (example: multiply Column C of each row by two)
+   * `setField` on all rows by applying a function to the value of a single column (example: multiply Column C of each row by two)
-   * Add new columns
+   * `addColumn` which modifies the config and adds a default value to all rows
    * _Remove a column_ (pending)
-   * Undo and of the above actions
+   * `undo` any of the above actions
-   * Redo a previously-undone action
+   * `redo` a previously-undone action

+To modify the state of a DataGrid you must pass it a message using its `send()` method.
+At minimum you must pass an object specifying which action (using an `actionName` listed above).
+Example: `instance.send({action: 'addRow'});`

+After sending the action you can use `getState()` to retrieve a representation of the current grid state including the changes from the action, if any.
+Note that if the action would not have any effect the exact same state is returned.
+In the case of an in-memory DataGrid you can check object equivalence to avoid any rendering at all.

+Some actions don't require any additional parameters, while some have several options.
+These are detailed below:

+#### Add Row
+With no additional parameters this will add a blank row to the end of the grid with all default values determined by the column definitions.

+If you want to specify the initial values include a `row` parameter which is an object mapping column names to values.
+Example: `instance.send({action: 'addRow', row: {'Column A': 'A4', 'Column B': 'B4', 'Column C': 4}})`

+#### Remove Row
+Requires a `rowIndex` parameter that specifies which row (zero-indexed) to remove.

+An optional `count` parameter allows you to remove a span of rows starting at `rowIndex`.

+Example: `instance.send({action: 'removeRow', rowIndex: 0})` will remove the first row.

+#### Move Row

+`rowIndex`
+`newIndex`

+#### Set Field

+#### Add Column

+#### Undo / Redo
+These don't require any parameters, they simply shift the grid's internal state backwards or forwards.

 ## TODO / Known Issues